Respect Responsibility Resilience

 The opportunities provided through this learning environment have resulted in enhanced team teaching and planning, more sophistication in delivering a differentiated curriculum and greater assistance to students at point of need.
 Koondrook Primary School also has a purpose built Preschool on site which offers three-year-old and four-year-old Preschool programs.
 Some of the Preschool students in the area also access Preschool in Kerang and Barham.
 We have established strong ties with all the Preschool centres.
 Students exiting Koondrook Primary School attend either, Kerang or Barham Secondary Schools.
 An outstanding transition program exists to enable smooth transition from Preschool to school, and then on to secondary school and the school liaises closely with all institutions.

 We implement the Victorian Curriculum.
-We offer a full curriculum including English, Mathematics, Humanities - History, Geography, Economics, Civics and Citizenship, LOTE-Indonesian, The Arts- Visual Art, Science, ICT, Health and Physical Education, Stephanie Alexander Gardening and Cooking Program, Reading Recovery as well as MAAC (Art) and MARC (Library) weekly services.
+We offer a full curriculum including English, Mathematics, Humanities - History, Geography, Economics, Civics and Citizenship, The Arts- Visual Art, Science, ICT, Health and Physical Education, Stephanie Alexander Gardening and Cooking Program, Reading Recovery as well as MAAC (Art) and MARC (Library) weekly services.
 During 2015, we introduced the Walker Learning Approach to Koondrook Primary.
 The Prep to Year 2 students participate in Investigations and the Year 3- 6 students work on Educational Research Projects.
 Our student Leadership Program and ‘Students Create the Future’ ensure that students have the opportunity for student voice in what we do at Koondrook Primary.

 Various means are utilised to communicate with our community.
-We publish a weekly newsletter, have an active school webpage, use our school Facebook page and texting as means to inform and promote school activities and achievements.
+We publish a fortnightly newsletter, have an active school webpage, use our school Facebook page and texting as means to inform and promote school activities and achievements.
 Local community groups also offer support to the school as volunteers in sport, gardening and classroom helpers and ‘End of Year’ awards for our year 6 students.
 The school has a strong involvement in many significant community activities.